Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions: Policy with Logarithmic Regret under Second-order Growth

 Denote by $\mu_i$ the dual variable for constraint for resource $i$.
-Then, it is clear to see that the primal dual pair $\mu_1^*=\mu^*_3=\frac{1-\eps}{2}$, $\mu^*_2=0$ and $q^*_1=q^*_3=\frac{1+\eps}{2}$, $q^*_2=\eps$ is optimal to \eqref{lp:Example2} by checking that the saddle point condition is satisfied, for any $\eps>0$.
+Then, we can show that the primal-dual pair $\mu_1^*=\mu^*_3=\frac{1-\eps}{2}$, $\mu^*_2=0$ and $q^*_1=q^*_3=q^*_4=\frac{1+\eps}{2}$, $q^*_2=\eps$ is optimal to \eqref{lp:Example2} by checking that the saddle point condition is satisfied, for any $\eps>0$.
 However, while the resource constraint is binding for every $i=1,2,3$, the optimal dual variable $\mu^*_2=0$, which shows that the \textit{strict complementary slackness} condition is not satisfied for every $\eps>0$.
-Therefore, the ``non-degeneracy'' assumption is violated for \eqref{lp:Example2}. \end{example}
+Therefore, the ``non-degeneracy'' assumption is violated for \eqref{lp:Example2}.
+The above argument is formalized in the following lemma, with the formal proof relegated to \Cref{sec:missingpf2}. \begin{lemma} The problem instance described in \Cref{ex:2} satisfies \Cref{assump:contiknown2}, while the strict complementary slackness condition is violated by the corresponding ex-ante relaxation in \eqref{lp:Example2}. \end{lemma}